Yevhen Koshovyi: Early life

-Yevhen Koshovyi was born in the family of a factory worker and a kindergarten teacher in Kivsharivka, Kharkiv Oblast Soviet Union (now Ukraine).
+Yevhen Koshovyi was born into the family of a factory worker and a kindergarten teacher in Kivsharivka, Kharkiv Oblast, Soviet Union (now Ukraine).
 In 1989, the family moved to Alchevsk in Luhansk Oblast.
 Koshovyi graduated from the Acting Faculty of Luhansk College of Culture.
 He graduated in absentia from the Director's Faculty of the Luhansk Institute of Culture and Arts.
 In addition, he studied at a music school to play the saxophone.

 Career

-Koshovyi is the only object of pranks and jokes in the cast of "Kvartal 95 Studio".
-The bald comedian-character came to the studio from the Luhansk team of KVN "Va-Bank".
+Koshovyi is the only member of Kvartal 95 Studio who is a professionally trained actor.
+He joined the KVN team "Who to Call" in his first year in university, and later also joined the Luhansk KVN team "VaBank".
+In 2004, Zelenskyy invited Koshovyi to join Kvartal 95 after VaBank took part in a Kvartal 95 project in Crimea.

 He is the co-host of the morning Sunday entertainment program "Ukraine, get up!" on the TV channel "Inter".
-Since 2012 he is the judge of the program “Laugh Comic”.
-Since 2017, he is a member of the jury of the "League of Laughter".
+Since 2013, he has been the judge of the program "Make the Comedian Laugh".
+Since 2017, he has been a member of the jury of the "League of Laughter".
 In 2019, he became the host of the "League of Laughter", replacing Volodymyr Zelenskyy, who resigned after being elected president of Ukraine.

-Family
+Koshovyi's nickname is "Lysyy" ("the bald one"), due to his bald head.
+However, he is not naturally bald, but has shaved his head since a KVN sketch in 2002 when his bald head became his trademark.

+Personal life

-Married since 2007, Yevhen's wife is a dancer of Olena Kolyadenko's ballet "Freedom".
-Together with his wife, he raises his daughters Varvara and Serafima.
+Koshovyi has been married since 2007 to his wife Kseniya, who is a dancer in Olena Kolyadenko's ballet "Freedom".
+They have two daughters, Varvara and Serafima.

+President Volodymyr Zelenskyy mentioned Koshovyi in his 24 February 2022 speech to the Russian people just before the full-scale Russian invasion of Ukraine; rejecting claims that Ukraine would attack the Donbas, Zelenskyy asked "To shoot who?
+To bomb what? … Luhansk?
+The home of my best friend’s mother?
+The place where his father is buried?"
+This "best friend" was Koshovyi.

+Awards

+In August 2022, Koshovyi received the Order of Merit (3rd class), together with fellow Kvartal 95 member Oleksandr Pikalov and others.